Art126/Tile-Art-Helper/README.md

 # Tile-Art-Helper
 Art program made for drawing tile assets.

 This program is in early development.
-Right now, the main function it serves is to assist in drawing tile assets that repeat seamlessly.
+Its purpose is to assist in drawing tile textures that repeat seamlessly.

 ### To Run
 1. Have Python installed